Quantifying Spacetime Integration across a Partition with Synergy: Conclusion

 Possible downsides of the synergy approach are: \begin{itemize} \item No longer selects an individual cause-effect state $s^\prime = \{a^\prime, z^\prime\}$.
 Our understanding is that this structure arose from IIT's ``principle of maximal existence'' which states ``when it comes to a requirement for existence, what exists is what exists the most.''
 While this is a necessary postulate for defining Complexes, we believe that interpreting this postulate so literally across $A$ and $Z$ results in mathematical structures that preclude our strongest mathematical tools.

-\item Synergy-based measures understand integration differently.
+\item Synergy-based measures understand irreducibility differently.
 The comparison of system GET-GET in Figure \ref{fig:one} having maximum $\bphi$ but zero $\bpsi$ is the simplest example demonstrating this divergence.
 The $\phi$ measure has changed immensely between 2008--2025, and we see this change as surmountable.
+In measuring irreducibility, the fundamental question is ``irreducibility to what''?
+IIT's intuition is irreducibility beyond ``independent spatially disjoint parts''.
+Synergy formalizes and generalizes this to irreducibility beyond ``independent information streams'', but strongly holding the disjoint parts intuition can be accommodated by measure $\phi_s^{S3}$.